danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ### 1. Radiologists have to cram in mammograms in between other tasks

 Radiologists performed tasks far beyond screening mammograms, such as diagnostic imaging (for patients who come in with known issues) and biopsy procedures.
-Since those tasks involve scheduled facetime with patients, they could only read screening mammograms whenever they had a small amount of time, hoping that they'll be able to get all of it done by the end of the day.
+Since those tasks involve scheduled facetime with patients, they could only read screening mammograms whenever they had a small window of time, hoping that they'll be able to get all of it done by the end of the day.

 ### 2. Reading mammograms is like finding a needle in a haystack